jhonmer-araujo/kill-admin-bar/README.md

 # kill-admin-bar
-This tiny plugin removes the admin top bar for non admin users
+This tiny wordpress plugin removes the admin top bar for non admin users.